 In recent months, many smartcodes have been injured in Grammarly extension-related accidents on the Tymbrel Platform.

-Fortunately, it’s easy to prevent these tragedies from occurring.
+Fortunately, it’s easy to prevent these tragedies.
 Read on to find out how you can use Grammarly safely with Tymbrel.

 What is Grammarly?